 In 1996 my partner Jeff Tilden showed me a quote from Ralph Waldo Emerson: “Nothing astonishes men so much as common sense and plain dealing.”
 This quote—and the fact that Jeff practiced what he preached every day—had a powerful effect on me.
 It helped me understand that no short-term, expedient benefit is worth the risk of long-term harm, either to my client or my own reputation.
 In the long run, your reputation is all you have.

-In my spare time, I enjoy cycling, striving mightily to be mediocre at golf, hiking with my family in the Cascades, planning trips and traveling with my history-teacher wife and history-geek 16-year-old daughter, and wine—not necessarily in that order.
+In my spare time, I enjoy cycling, striving mightily to be mediocre at golf, planning trips and traveling with my history-teacher wife and daughter, World War II history, and wine—not necessarily in that order.